1 Week in Mauritius: Ultimate 6, 7 or 8-Day Itinerary

 I really do not advise you to stay in Port-Louis.
 The capital is pleasant to visit for a day but has no interest in staying there.

-Day 3: Belle Mare and Ile aux Cerfs
+Day 3: Eastern Escapes – Belle Mare and the Paradise of Ile aux Cerfs

 Bellemare beach – Mauritius

-More information about Ile aux Cerfs, please read my dedicated article: Top 10 things to do in Ile aux Cerfs
+Expert Tip: For more detailed information about planning your visit and the top things to do on Ile aux Cerfs, refer to our dedicated article: Top 10 things to do in Ile aux Cerfs.

 The Best Hotels in the East of Mauritius